 The Tacoma Waterfront is part of Tacoma’s history from its very early days.
 The Ruston Way area, then called Front Street, was lined with industry—boatyards, warehouses and mills.
 Visitors to the Waterfront today can see remnants of this booming time even now—a circular base of a grain mill, wooden pylons sticking out of the water, bricks among the rocks on the beach.
 In the 1920s, the industry of Ruston Way began to move toward the Tide Flats of Tacoma, which remain the center of industry in the city today.
 Some of the industrial remnants also look great in photos.

-There is only one hotel along the Waterfront—the Silver Cloud Inn at 2317 North Ruston Way.
+There is only one hotel along the Waterfront—the Silver Cloud Inn.
 It has great views of the water, but prices can shoot up around major events and any other reason people would flood Tacoma hotels (conventions downtown and parent weekends at local universities).
 Still, a stay at Tacoma's only waterfront hotel can be a great staycation!
 Or, if you're from out of town, this is one of the best hotels in the area to stay.